Shifting the Sweet Spot: High-Performance Matrix-Free Method for High-Order Elasticity: Background: Mathematical Model and Numerical Discretization

 \subsection{Governing Equations and Finite Element Discretization}

 The physical behavior of a deformable body under external forces, assuming small displacements, is governed by the equations of linear elasticity.
-The strong form of the static equilibrium problem, defined on a domain $\Omega$, is given by the partial differential equation:
+The strong form of the static equilibrium problem, defined on a domain $\Omega$ with boundary $\Gamma = \Gamma_D \cup \Gamma_N$, is